konnov/protocols-made-fun/_posts/2026-05-26-zookeeper-testing.md

 its behavior.
 This is conceptually similar to a [Digital Twin][] of the real distributed system.

+Since most of the behavior exists only in the specification, this approach is sensitive to **quick and accurate** choice of events.
+I believe that a random simulator would not help us much here, as it would keep crunching through a very large set of unproductive events.

+This is where the new [Apalache JSON-RPC][] comes into play.
+The test harness chooses the next action to execute and asks the symbolic model checker to find the action parameters that would enable it.
+It also calls Apalache to check the state invariants and find out whether the implementation's output matches the specification.
+Since the complexity of SMT solving grows with the number of steps very quickly, we use the new method [compact][] to prune the symbolic context and keep it manageable.

 ## 4. Running the test harness

 Running the test harness looks quite boring: